 We have the privilege of meeting many talented marketers who just want to get on with the job of doing Content Marketing.
-To help them communicate to their internal stakeholders what HubSpot can do compared to their existing website CMS, we've prepared this article.
+To help you communicate the pros and cons of HubSpot compared to other website CMS tools to your internal stakeholders we've prepared this article.
 Hope it helps!

 What is a CMS?

 A Content Management System (or engine) is a database that holds content (usually images and copy) and allows marketers to administrate changes and updates to this content on their company websites.
 There are thousands of CMS' around, and they all do the basic job of allowing you to add, edit and delete content from your website.
 Most CMS’ these days have plugins or modules that can be added so you can increase the functionality of your site without incurring major rebuilds, but they still require techie input to update.
 Wordpress is a great example of this.
 CMS’ do not allow you to do email marketing or post to social media, and they don’t provide you with any guidance on page performance and SEO – you need to know what to do here, or trust your developer has got it right.

 What is HubSpot?